 This refers to a liquid-filled plastic bubble that holds the magnetic needle.
 The liquid inside allows for a free movement of the needle for a more accurate reading.

 This is the arrow that compass capsule.
 It rotates together with the housing.
 Therefore. it allows the baseplate to align with the magnetic needle.
 Finally, it also ensures the compass needle is pointing north at all times.

 It is an arrow marked on the baseplate to guide the direction of travel using a bearing.
 It can also be used to read the bearing.
 It should always point in your intended direction.

 The index line is where the bearing is read.
 Moreover, do not forget, that a bearing is an angle relative to the true north.

 It is a magnetized metallic stripe floating at the center of the housing.
 The magnetic north is painted red and the tail is black or white.

 These are lines that align with the easting lines.
 They align you with the grid north.
 These lines sit and rotate with the housing like the orienting arrow.
 Finally, they ensure you align with the grid north.

 When it comes to navigation using a compass this is what you need to do:

-To this end, you have your destination oriented correctly with the nearby landmark.
+To this end, you have your destination-oriented correctly with the nearby landmark.
 Most importantly, familiarize yourself with the map and the surroundings before you start your navigation.
-It is better to stay found than finding yourself after you’re lost.
+It is better to stay found than find yourself after you’re lost.

 Always make an accurate adjustment for the declination to remain on track.
 For instance, one degree of error may lead you to the wrong destination.
 Nevertheless, before making the adjustment, first determine the declination value of your location.